 Generally, 60% of program fees are paid to the instructor.
 Please structure your proposed program fees accordingly.
 Instructor payment is processed at the conclusion of each scheduled program.

 Program Refund Policy

 A registered patron may be refunded in full after the first program of a session.
 This policy is in effect to allow tentative patrons to try a program before committing.
 If a patron attends the second program, they will be given a pro-rated refund for the remaining programs.
 No refunds will be given to the patron for supplies purchased for the program.

-The City of Garland Parks and Recreation Department reserves the right to alter program titles and descriptions for marketing / formatting purposes.
-As part of the instructor agreement between you and the City of Garland Parks and Recreation Department, your program will be promoted using some or all of the following venues:
+The City of Garland Parks, Recreation and Cultural Arts Department reserves the right to alter program titles and descriptions for marketing / formatting purposes.
+As part of the instructor agreement between you and the City of Garland Parks, Recreation and Cultural Arts Department, your program will be promoted using some or all of the following venues:

-The PLAY Guide is comprised of activities and events offered by Garland Parks and Recreation.
+• PLAY Guide The PLAY Guide is comprised of activities and events offered by Garland Parks and Recreation.
 The PLAY Guide is distributed three times per year.
-January – May programs are published December 1st, June – August programs are published May 1st, and September – December programs are published August 1st.
+January – April programs are published December 1st, May – August programs are published April 1st, and September – December programs are published August 1st.
 A digital copy of the PLAY Guide is made available at garlandparks.com.

-PLAY Online is an online program registration service provided by Garland Parks and Recreation.
-The public can use PLAY Online to view program information and register for them online.
+• PlayGarland.com PlayGarland.com is an online program registration service provided by Garland Parks and Recreation.
+The public can use this site to view program information and register for them online.